p-freire/MLP/README.md

 To compile it, use the "make" command (Makefile included).

-To run: ./MLP nInput nHiddenNeurons nOutputNeurons testFile trainingFile learningRate error
+To run it: ./MLP nInput nHiddenNeurons nOutputNeurons testFile trainingFile learningRate error
   - nInput: number of inputs (i.e., number of attributes).
   - nHiddenNeurons: number of neurons in the hidden layer.
   - nOutputNeurons: number of neurons in the output layer.